dcower/del2rpp/README.md

 - Clips from kits are converted to MIDI notes, with each increasing MIDI pitch representing a row in the kit.
 This means that you'll have to use a sampler plugin to get your kit sounds to play properly in REAPER.

 ## Usage

+### Colab

+Colab allows you to run del2rpp in your browser, without installing it locally.
+Follow the instructions in this Colab notebook: [del2rpp](https://colab.research.google.com/github/dcower/del2rpp/blob/master/del2rpp.ipynb)

+### Local
 1. Clone or download the repository.

 2. Install [pip](https://pip.pypa.io/en/stable/installing/).